syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Editing.md

 ---
 layout: post
 title:  Editing behavior in Spreadsheet
-description: Editing behavior in Spreadsheet
+description: This section provides an basic ideas of Editing behavior in Spreadsheet for windowsforms/Syncfusion.
 platform: windowsforms
 control: Spreadsheet
 documentation: ug